naliwajek/vending_machine/README.md

 ## Q&A

-**Q**: Where's this weird directory structure?
+**Q**: What's this weird directory structure?

 **A**: It's Clean Architecture.
 You can see several _actors_ in `lib/` directory.
 Use Cases are pretty abstract business units, asking concrete implementations for operating on data.

 **Q**: Your domain objects, repositories and presenters are not tested!

 **A**: They are implicitly tested by Use Cases and Gateways.
 Try changing them and see if it will break tests.
-Of course, it's weekend and I just want to go visit Kew Gardens but there's a chance there are no undetectable changes to be made.

 **Q**: I don't like how you repeat initialisation of Use Cases everywhere.